GovanifY/pine/README.md

 * .clang-format: A syntax formatting definition for this project files.
 * .gitignore: A file to avoid commiting unnecessary files.
 * Doxyfile: Doxygen configuration to automatically generate our documentation.
-* Makefile: The file that is used on unix-like system to define how to build the program.
+* meson.build: The file that is used to define how to build the program.
 * README.md: Take a wild guess.
 * client.cpp: An example client file using PCSX2 IPC C++ Reference API.